gsantostasi/AlphaHubTrader/README.md

 __Introduction:__

 This App can be run on any Windows operating system machine.
-It has a easy to use GUI with interactive features and graphical displays.
+It has an easy to use GUI with interactive features and graphical displays.

 It allows automated trading via mirror trading using Quantonomy OPTMUS 1 & MINOTAUR 1 algorithms featured on the Alphahub platform.
 You will need to open an account with AlphaHub to receive the daily signals and use the Trader.